JohnBatmanMySlinky/PBRJ/test/ray_tri_benchmark_results.md

 Inspired by the work [here](https://github.com/johnnovak/raytriangle-test)

 Initially I was getting like 2.5M intersections / second on 10M test cases.
-The one(two) weird trick(s) for a ~5x speed up were
+The one (three) weird trick(s) for a ~5x speed up were

 1) When I permute the triangle vertices, use an `SVector` as the permutation index, not a plain `Vector`.
 Aka
 ```{julia}